 15.2 We always endeavour to reply to complaints within three business days starting from the business day after the date of receipt of your complaint.
 If for some reason we have not been able to resolve your complaint within eight weeks, or you are not satisfied with the resolution, you may be entitled to refer your complaint to the Financial Ombudsman Service.
 The Financial Ombudsman Service will not usually accept or consider a complaint (a) until we have issued our final response; or (b) more than six months after we have issued our final response to your complaint.

-15.3 The Financial Ombudsman Service is an independent organisation.
-They look to address any complaints that consumers and financial businesses have not been able to resolve between themselves.
-To find out more about the service, visit financial-ombudsman.org.uk
+15.3 The Financial Ombudsman Service is an independent organisation which settles complaints that consumers and financial businesses have not been able to resolve between themselves.
+The service is free and easy-to-use.
+To find out more about the service, visit www.financial-ombudsman.org.uk

 15.4 You can contact the Financial Ombudsman Service by writing to: